occipital/django-content-settings/docs/cookbook.md

 SITE_TITLE = SimpleString(
     "Book Store",
     update_permission=superuser,
-    help="title for the site.
-Only superuser can change that", )
+    help="title for the site.<br>Only superuser can change that", )
 SITE_KEYWORDS = SimpleString(
     "books, store, popular",
     update_permission=superuser,
-    help="head keywords.
-Only superuser can change that", )
+    help="head keywords.<br>Only superuser can change that",
+)
 ```